Do you constantly worry and check your phone to see if you’ve heard from him?

-Confidence is the most attractive trait there is – regardless of gender.
+Confidence is the most attractive trait there is in every relationship – regardless of gender.
 Without confidence, you’re sunk.
 With it, you can do anything.
 Where people struggle is the gap between internal confidence and external validation.
 We all want our partners to find us smart, funny, sexy, interesting, kind.
 We all want our partners to love us unconditionally and promise to stay together forever.

 2. You are not your thoughts.

-Realize that this voice is not “you,” but rather, a voice that must be separated from yourself and tuned out.
-If you ever feel like you’re not good enough, unworthy of love, etc, it is not REAL; it’s just that negative voice of naysayers throughout your life – and you can’t listen to it anymore.
+Realize that this voice of self-doubt is not “you,” but rather a voice that must be separated from yourself and tuned out.
+If you ever suffer from relationship anxiety because you feel you’re not good enough, unworthy of love, etc., it’s not REAL.
+It’s just that negative voice of naysayers throughout your life – and you can’t listen to it anymore.

 3. Learn to sit with difficult emotions.

 Just because your partner disagrees with you doesn’t mean he’s wrong.
 Just because he sees the same situation differently doesn’t mean he’s selfish – no more than you’re selfish for having a different take than he does.
-And just because you disagree doesn’t mean your relationship is doomed; it just means you need to listen to each other and either agree to disagree or compromise.
+And just because you disagree doesn’t mean your relationship is doomed; it just means you need to listen to your partner’s feelings and either agree, disagree, or compromise.

-I wrote about it here (and have an entire week on it in Love U) and there may be nothing more important than learning to communicate.
-Attraction is easy.
-Navigating thru life with one person is a lot trickier – especially if you don’t have the skills to do so.
+I wrote about it here (and have an entire week on it in Love U), and there may be nothing more important than learning to communicate to ease your anxiety.
+Attraction is easy in relationships.
+But navigating thru life with one person is a lot trickier – especially if you don’t have the skills and the self-esteem to do so.